LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/call_1.rst.txt

 This non-terminal takes a closure and is processed by appending the input list of tokens and the list of remaining tokens to the arguments of the closure.
 This built-in non-terminal is interpreted as a private non-terminal and thus cannot be used as a message to an object.

+Using this non-terminal is recommended when calling a predicate whose last two arguments are the input list of tokens and the list of remaining tokens to avoid hard-coding assumptions about how grammar rules are compiled into clauses.
+Note that the compiler ensures zero overhead when using this non-terminal with a bound argument at compile time.

 When using a :term:`backend Prolog compiler` supporting a module system, calls in the format ``call(Module:Closure)`` may also be used.
 By using as argument a :term:`lambda expression`, this built-in non-terminal can provide controlled access to the input list of tokens and to the list of the remaining tokens processed by the grammar rule containing the call.

 Modes and number of proofs
 --------------------------